ramendra1990/Basin_Morphometry/README.md

 # Basin_Morphometry
-Calculates a bunch of morphometric parameters for a drainage basin.
+# Calculates a bunch of morphometric parameters for a drainage basin.
+# Author: Ramendra Sahoo and Vikrant Jain
+# Institute: Indian Institute of Technology Gandhinagar, India